 Grand Ledge Public Schools provides pupil transportation services for all eligible students who live within the school district boundaries.
-State Law and District Guidelines and Rules govern these services.
-The Department of Education requires that all school districts develop transportation policies and guidelines for safe operation and rules to govern student behavior while riding a school bus.
-In addition, Grand Ledge Public Schools has an assertive discipline policy and safe riding rules for all students using transportation services.
+State Law, District Guidelines and Rules govern these services.
+The Department of Education requires that all school districts develop transportation policies and guidelines for safe operation and rules to govern student behavior while riding the school bus.
+Grand Ledge Public Schools has implemented an assertive discipline policy and safe riding rules for all students participating in these services.
 Student Transportation Services are a student privilege, not a student right.
 If a student violates the rules for riding a school bus, he/she may lose the privilege.
-The Grand Ledge Public Schools makes use of video recording cameras on some or all school buses.
-Video recordings are considered "educational records" and board policy strictly governs the access and use of any video recordings made.
 If you have any questions about the Assertive Discipline Transportation Policy or Rules, you may contact the Transportation Supervisor at 925-5300.
-The complete Student Transportation Policy, Guidelines, Student Rules and the Assertive Discipline Policy are located in the Appendix Section.
+The complete Student Transportation Policy, Guidelines, Student Rules and the Assertive Discipline Policy are located in Appendix Section.